Tag: Joni Scott

 It is far outweighed by good ones like this lovely one from another author and besides I’ve learnt a lot since book one and become a better writer and certainly know editors miss a lot of unintentional errors.
 Once a book is published traditionally it is very expensive to request a typo correction.
 With uploaded to Amazon self-published books, it is as easy as it was to publish.
 Just a click away.

-We all need praise and encouragement, please review our books
+We all need praise and encouragement

 I am now a little conscious of it lest it is true.
 It is possibly Prowriting aid‘s fault as they keep flagging my lack of comma, so I let them override my text and add one.
 They just did it.
 I’ve given you the link to a comparison of the most common writing, spelling and grammar aid .
 Are there too many commas for your liking too?

 Encouragement is not just needed for authors but for everybody.
 Praise is lovely.
 We bask in it, like the morning sun.
 Try to find the good in people not the bad.
 The same goes for books.
+Please be kind and review our books.

 Kindness matters especially for authors